Air pollution in South Korea: Consequences

-Health effects
+Health

 Air pollution can cause harm to the human body.
-According to the U.S Centers for Disease Control and Prevention (CDC), increasing PM2.5 air pollution has been linked to cancer, heart disease, pneumonia and low birth weight.
+According to the U.S. Centers for Disease Control and Prevention (CDC), increasing PM2.5 air pollution has been linked to cancer, heart disease, pneumonia and low birth weight.
 Long-term air pollution can lead to higher mortality rates.
 Women who are in their first and second trimester of pregnancy, are also more at risk of their children developing congenital malformations to their circulatory system, musculoskeletal system or genitourinary system.
 Korean researchers have suggested an association with Parkinson's disease, cardiovascular illnesses and other neurological diseases.

 Pollution has been linked to increase in illness and deaths in South Korea.
 For example, exposure to sulfur dioxide causes chronic lung disease and respiratory disorders.
 Exposure to ozone and particulate matter is associated with respiratory and circulatory diseases and increased mortality.

 The state-sponsored Korea Environment Institute (KEI) said the dust kills up to 165 Korean civilians a year, mostly the elderly or those with respiratory ailments, and makes 1.8 million ill.

 According to Organization for Economic Cooperation and Development (OECD) estimates, air pollution will be linked to the premature deaths of 1.069 per 1 million South Koreans in 2060, making South Korea the only OECD country predicted to have over 1,000 deaths per million linked to air pollution.
+According to the University of Chicago's Energy Policy Institute (EPIC), the average South Korean citizen can expect to lose approximately 1.4 years of life expectancy due to poor air quality.
+Seoul, the nation's largest city, has the worst levels of air pollution, and residents of that city will live 1.7 years less if pollution levels are not remediated.

-Socio-economic effects
+Socio-economic

 People of different sexes, health behaviors, and socioeconomic levels are also affected by air pollution differently.
 Those in more urban areas with factories are more likely to be vulnerable to the averse effects of air pollution like citizens living in one of the seven major cities.
 A protest group in Seoul called Dust Out with 44,000 female members, mostly mothers petition the government to seriously consider the health situation for their children and future generations.

 South Korea's decreasing air quality has an impact on a number of outdoor sports.
 The Korea Baseball Organization recently changed its regulations to allow cancellation or suspension of a professional baseball game in case of severe fine dust warning.

 Local studies have put the economic damage caused by air pollution, largely because of lost production, at about $9 billion a year and have predicted that this will be double by 2060.